nupsea/flink-data-processor/README.md

 ### Chapter Overview

 - **Chapter 0: Setting Up Your Flink Project**
-  _This chapter covers the basics of setting up a Flink project, including environment setup and essential configurations._
+  _This chapter covers the basics of setting up a Flink project, including environment setup and essential configurations.
-  _TODO : Work in progress
+  _TODO : Work in progress._

 - **Chapter 1: Flink Fundamentals**
   _Dive into the core concepts of Flink, exploring its unique features and capabilities in data processing._
-  _Refer c1 README.md for info._
+  _Refer c1 README.md for more info._

-- **Chapter 2: Data Read, Transformation, Write **
+- **Chapter 2: Data Read, Transformation, Write**
   _Learn about reading source data, transformation techniques and writing it to a sink and how to effectively process datasets using Flink._

 - ...